WilliamMerino/Bank-Loan-Recommendation-Tool/README.md

 we have also decided to clean the data related to the purpose of the loan to only include - car, house, and educational the ones we have decided to delete include - credit card, debt consolidation, home improvement, major purchase, medical, moving, other, renewable energy, small business, vacation, and wedding the data is now reflecting those that either rent, own, or have a mortgage which have all applied for loans for car, house, and educational

+to install the notebook:
+open Julia in your terminal then -

+using Pkg
+Pkg.add("Pluto")

+git clone

+using Pluto
+Pluto.run()